-Value of Production (avg.
-2009-2012) The value of an individual economic sector's output.
-This is commonly referred to as value of production because it reflects price multiplied by quantity sold.
-Government Payments The value of payments made by the government to producers.
-This includes such items as loan deficiency payments, other monetary incentives, and all decoupled farm program payments.
+Value of Production The value of an individual economic sector's output.
+This is commonly referred to as value of production because it reflects price multiplied by quantity sold (avg.
+2011-2014).
+Government Payments The value of farm program payments made by the government to producers.
 Total Cash Receipts The value of all production plus government payments.
 Direct Contribution to Texas' GDP The portion of output that contributes to Texas' GDP.
 This value is equivalent to gross revenue less costs of goods sold; that is, returns to land (rent), labor (wages), capital (interest), and management (profit).
 The value is direct in terms of its origin; it is "directly" from the producer because contributions from input suppliers are explicitly not included.
 Total Contribution to Texas' GDP The total contribution to the state's GDP includes the direct contribution plus contributions made to GDP indirectly.
 Indirect contributions arise from inter-industry activities and related household spending.
 These economic activities are stimulated by output.
-As output changes, suppliers (to the producer of the output) must change as well; as a result, the suppliers' contributions to GDP are affected.
+As output changes, inputs (to the producer of the output) must change as well; as a result, the suppliers' contributions to GDP are affected.

-^{} For more information see IMPLAN Group, LLC, 2012, IMPLAN System [data and software], 16740 Birkdale Commons Parkway, Suite 206, Huntersville, NC 28078 (implan.com).
+^{} For more information see IMPLAN Group, LLC, 2015, IMPLAN System [data and software], 16740 Birkdale Commons Parkway, Suite 206, Huntersville, NC 28078 (implan.com).